 Based on our review, we believe this was a well-conducted RCT.
-Participants in the Year Up and control groups were highly similar in their pre-program characteristics (e.g., demographics, education, employment, and income).
+Members of the Year Up and control groups were highly similar in their pre-program characteristics (e.g., demographics, education, employment, and income).
 The study appropriately obtained and analyzed outcomes for all members of the Year Up group, regardless of whether or how long they participated in the program (i.e., the study used an "intention-to-treat" analysis).
-The study obtained earnings, employment, and education outcome data for virtually all sample members, through access to administrative data sets (the federal National Directory of New Hires, and the National Student Clearinghouse).
-The study also had reasonably high follow-up rates for other exploratory outcomes, measured through a survey three years after random assignment (the survey completion rates were 74% for the Year Up group and 67% for the control group).
-Finally, the study evaluated Year Up as delivered on a sizable scale across multiple U.S. cities, thus measuring its effectiveness under real-world implementation conditions.
+The study obtained earnings,